docker/docs/engine/installation/linux/docker-ce/centos.md

 ### Install from a package

 If you cannot use Docker's repository to install Docker, you can download the `.rpm` file for your release and install it manually.
-You will need to download a new file each time you want to upgrade Docker.
+You need to download a new file each time you want to upgrade Docker.

 1. Go to